Skip to main content

 Use the raw request body before JSON deserialization, as parsing may introduce subtle changes.

 Validate Body Hash The X-Prequel-Webhook-Digest header contains the SHA-256 hash of the raw body only.
-Compare this against your computed hash to verify correct body handling—do not use this for signature confirmation.
+Compare this against your computed hash to verify correct body handling.
+Do not use this for signature confirmation.
 3. Confirm Signature Verify the signing data hash against the signature in X-Prequel-Webhook-Signature using your public key with PKCS1 v1.5 scheme.
 Hex-decode Prequel’s signature before comparison.
 4. Check Timestamp Implement a time window (e.g., 5 minutes) to reject outdated events and prevent replay attacks.